MoshikoKar/ui-kit/README.md

 5. **Composable**: Components can be combined and extended
 6. **Dynamic sizing**: Components adapt to content while maintaining minimum constraints

-## Quality Assurance

-A comprehensive professional audit has been conducted on all components.
-See [`docs/AUDIT_REPORT.md`](./docs/AUDIT_REPORT.md) for detailed findings, including:

-- Architecture and design system integrity analysis
-- Component API quality assessment
-- Accessibility (A11y) compliance review
-- Performance and maintainability evaluation
-- Visual consistency and UX rules validation
-- Styling strategy assessment
-- Improvement recommendations prioritized by severity

-The audit identifies critical issues, medium-priority improvements, and long-term scalability considerations to help harden the UI Kit into a production-ready design system.

 ## License

 MIT